jitlovesuall/gettingandcleaningdata/Codebook.md

 ## Identifiers
 - Subject - The ID of the test subject
-- ActivityName - The type of activity performed when the corresponding measurements were taken
+- ActivityName - The type of activity performed when the corresponding measurements were taken.
+There are namely 6 types of activities - WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 ## Measurements
 - timeDomainBodyAccelerometerMeanX